gasymovrv/money-manager-front/README.md

 # Money-Manager (frontend)
 The main purpose of the application is to manage income, expenses and savings.

+Application is deployed at https://money-manager.ddns.net.

 It is a single page frontend application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Here is a backend part: https://github.com/gasymovrv/money-manager-back

 Material-UI components are used for styling.